-GDPR Regulations came into effect on the 25th May 2018.
-This applies to personal data processing carried out by organisations operating within the EU (European Union) and organisations outside of the EU that offer goods or services to individuals within the EU.
-The GDPR creates some new rights for individuals and strengthens some of the original rights that currently exist under the Data Protection Act 1998.
+Following the guidelines of UK GDPR, that applies to personal data processing carried out by organisations operating within the UK and organisations outside of the UK that offer goods or services to individuals within the UK.
+The GDPR creates some new rights for individuals and strengthens some of the original rights that exist under the Data Protection Act.
 This Policy explains what personal information we have, how we use it and how you can check and update your personal details.

 Why does Quality Hydraulics collect your personal information?